Layer8Err/WinPE_Recovery/README.md

 injected into the final WinPE image.
 If you need to support any non-standard network or storage interfaces, you can place uncompressed driver files into this folder.

+_hint_: You can use the command ```Export-WindowsDriver -Online -Destination Bin\Drivers``` to inject your currently installed drivers into the WinPE image

 ### Additional Configuration

 You may want to customize ```Make_WinPE_Recovery.ps1``` as needed before